thomasperi/mojl/docs/v2.0.0-alpha.unreleased/templates.md

 ### Including a Template

 You include a template using the `include` method on the TemplateHelper.
-The path is relative to the project root, and only needs to include the name of the module directory (`src/hello`), not the template file.
+The path is relative to the project root, and contains only the name of the module directory (`src/hello`), not the template file.

 Using the `src/hello` example above: